tmenguy/ha-solcast-solar/README.md

 ### Custom Repository in HACS

 See [detailed](#hacs-recommended) instructions below.
 Until HACS 2.0 is released, it is unlikely that this repository will be included as a default repository in HACS.
 That means that the quickest and easist way to install is a Custom Repository via HACS.
 This is a straightforward process, and detailed instructions are shown below.
-Clicking on the button below will open this page in your Home Assistant HACS page (assuming you already have Home Assistant set up and HACS set up), and you can follow the [detailed](#hacs-recommended) instructions from there.
+Clicking on the button below will open this page in your Home Assistant HACS page (assuming you already have Home Assistant and HACS set up), and you can follow the [detailed](#hacs-recommended) instructions from there.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=BJReplay&repository=ha-solcast-solar&category=integration)